rabumaabraham/AI-Finance-Tracker/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 ![version](https://img.shields.io/badge/version-1.0-blue)

-AI Finance Tracker is a personal finance app that connects to European banks via Nordigen, automatically fetches transactions, and uses AI to categorize spending.
-Users can set budgets, get real-time alerts, and view analytics with top spending insights.
-An AI assistant provides financial guidance, while Stripe manages premium subscriptions.
-Security is ensured with JWT authentication and password hashing.
+AI Finance Tracker is a full-stack personal finance app that securely connects to bank accounts via Nordigen, automatically fetches transactions, and uses AI to categorize spending.
+Users can view analytics highlighting top spending categories, set budgets with real-time alerts, and interact with an AI assistant for personalized financial guidance.
+Premium subscriptions are managed seamlessly through Stripe, and all data is protected with JWT authentication and password hashing.

 ## Table of Contents